-The Security Ownership of Management table below shows the number of shares of Common Stock each director and each executive officer named in the Summary Compensation Table beneficially owned as of March 14, 2023, our record date for the Annual Meeting, as well as the number owned by all directors and executive officers as a group.
+The Security Ownership of Management table below shows the number of shares of Common Stock each director and each executive officer named in the Summary Compensation Table beneficially owned as of March 5, 2024, as well as the number owned by all directors and executive officers as a group.
 These individuals, both individually and in the aggregate, own less than 1% of our outstanding shares as of the record date.